Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Realm:* Client and Server\
 *Added in:* 2.2.9\
 *Parameters:*
-- *...* - Any parameters to be passed to the `TTTIsRoleAbilityDisabled` hook
+- *...* - Any parameters to be passed to the `TTTIsRoleAbilityDisabled` hook and `plymeta:DisableRoleAbility` method

 *Return:* `true` if the player's role ability is currently disabled, `false` otherwise